vivaria/edisonrul.ing/docs/source/cards/s/supervise.md

 ### Card Rulings

-●The Condition can't be negated.
+*   The Condition can't be negated.
-●This card can be equipped to a Gemini Monster which has gained its effects.
+*   This card can be equipped to a Gemini Monster which has gained its effects.
-●If Spell Canceller negates this effect, the equipped Gemini Monster can be 'Gemini Summoned'.
+*   If Spell Canceller negates this effect, the equipped Gemini Monster can be 'Gemini Summoned'.
-●The mandatory Trigger Effect activates & resolves in the GY.
+*   The mandatory Trigger Effect activates & resolves in the GY.
-●This effect can activate in the Damage Step.
+*   This effect can activate in the Damage Step.
-●This effect targets 1 Normal / Gemini Monster in the GY.
+*   This effect targets 1 Normal / Gemini Monster in the GY.
 You can't target a non-Effect Fusion / Synchro Monster.
-●This effect will still activates Dust Tornado destroys Supervise before it becomes equipped.
+*   This effect will still activates Dust Tornado destroys Supervise before it becomes equipped.
-●If this card and the equipped Gemini Monster are destroyed together, you can Special Summon it.
+*   If this card and the equipped Gemini Monster are destroyed together, you can Special Summon it.